zacscodingclub/zacscodingclub.github.io/_posts/2016-09-16-rails-angular-app-part-2.md

 The other way requires a visit to [https://angularjs.org/](https://angularjs.org/) to download the actual source file.
 Once the file is downloaded, it can be placed in the same directory mentioned above, `app/assets/javascripts`, and then we'll have to require it in the application.js file as well using the same code: `//= require angular`.

 With Angular now "installed", the next step is to initialize an Angular app module.
-This is accomplished by creating a new file within that same `javascripts` directory called `app.js`.
+This is accomplished by creating a directory within that same `javascripts` directory to hold all the Angular code and it's a standard to simply call that folder `app`.
+Next up is to actually create an application file with code called `app.js`.
 Now to initialize the app, we need to write some code similar to what's below:

 ```javascript
 angular